 Log piles around the site are placed for insects and birds while our buddleia trees are magnets for butterflies.

-Our bird box programme should be in place during season 2014.
+Our bird box programme in place, there are a number of boxes around the site.
 You will soon have the opportunity to sponsor a numbered nest box and receive email information on any activity or inhabitants, their breeding success or failures and possibly even a photograph, subject to accessibility.
 Bat boxes will also be available to sponsor.

 The campsite is adjacent to Suffolk Wildlife Trust's, Darsham Marshes Nature Reserve and just 2.5 miles from the RSPB's flagship reserve, Minsmere.

 In 2019 we are opening a new permissive path from the reserve, running beside the river to meet up with public footpaths to Middleton.

 We work closely with our neighbours, assisting them with projects.

 Over the past two winters we have created new habitats on our site.
 Along with the new fishing lake we have created wildlife corridors linking neighbouring woodland and pastures and created a scrape wetland area.
 Over the winter months we did extensive tree planting around the new areas to add to the existing hedges and copses.